Efficient Linearizability Checking for Actor-based Systems: Algorithms in Detail

 To elaborate on Definition~\ref{defn:schedule}, A \emph{transition sequence} $S$ is a finite sequence $t_1.t_2 \dots t_n$ of transitions where there exists states $s_0,s_1,\dots,s_n$ such that $s_0$ is the initial state and a series of transformations of that state to intermediate states reaching the \emph{terminal state} $s_n$, as in $s_0 \xrightarrow{t_1} s_1 \xrightarrow{t_2} \dots \xrightarrow{t_n} s_n$.
 Two transitions are said to be \emph{independent} when they are \emph{not} performed by the same actor/agent.

 \begin{definition} Two transitions are said to be dependent when they are performed by the same actor/agent.
-It follows from that, these two transitions execution order can affect the outcome states of executing them in different orders.
-Hence, they must be permuted with respect to each other. \end{definition}
+It follows from that, that the order at which these two receives are executed may lead to different local states of the same actor performing them.
+Hence, algorithms need to explore both execution orders. \end{definition}

 All independent transitions can be left without permuting their execution order, in as much as the system allows, with respect to each other since they can commute without affecting the resulting state of their different execution orders.
-Two transitions $t_i$ and $t_j$ are denoted $dependent(t_i,t_j)$ if and only if they are \emph{dependent}.
-We also override that by using only transitions' ids to say the same, as in $dependent(i,j)$.
+Two transitions $t_i$ and $t_j$ are denoted $\mathtxt{dependent}(t_i,t_j)$ if and only if they are \emph{dependent}, per Definition~\ref{defn:dependence:old} for DPOR/TransDPOR algorithms and per Definition~\ref{defn:liviola:dependence:relation} for IRed/LiViola.
+We also override that by using only transitions' ids to say the same, as in $\mathtxt{dependent}(i,j)$.
 From that, two schedules are considered equivalent based on whether all that changed between them is the relative re-arrangement(s) of \emph{independent} transitions.
 Definition~\ref{defn:equivalent:schedules} defines this relationship between two equivalent schedules.
+It is crucial, at this point, to define the happens-before relationship in Definition~\ref{defn:happens:before} for the definition of equivalent schedules (Definition~\ref{defn:equivalent:schedules}) to be clear.